Consequences of the compatibility of skein algebra and cluster algebra on surfaces: Introduction

 \subsection{Structure of the paper}

 Sections \ref{sec:arcalgebra} and \ref{sec:clusteralgebrasurface} are review of the definition and basic properties of $\cC(\Sigma_{g, n})$ and $\cA(\Sigma_{g,n})$, respectively, and related constructions.
-In Section \ref{sec:rho}, we prove Theorem \ref{thm:mainthm1}.
-The remaining two sections are devoted to applications for the curve algebra (Section \ref{sec:impcurve}) and for the cluster algebra (Section \ref{sec:clusteralgebraimplication}).
+In Section \ref{sec:rho}, we start with the compatibility map $\rho$, and show that is well-defined and injective.
+The next two sections detail our main results---Section \ref{sec:impcurve} establishes the curve algebra as a quantization of decorated Teichmuller space, and Section \ref{sec:clusteralgebraimplication} discusses algebraic properties of the cluster algebra and upper cluster algebra.

 \acknowledgement